Griffin71/golden-pallete-co/README.md

 ## Changelog
-Part 3 Changes (Refactoring and Updates)
+V1.3 Changes (Refactoring and Updates)
-Here’s a list of all the changes made since Part 2 and the additional refactorings:
+Here’s a list of all the changes made since v1.1-1.2 and the additional refactorings:
 ---

 ### New Features: